Winter Lawn Care

 While winter lawn care is certainly less involved than what’s required in other seasons, your yard still needs a bit of TLC in order to remain healthy.
-Most of your autumn prep work should be completed by now.
+Save time and money with our winter lawn care tips.

-Here in North Texas where the winters are fairly mild, there are still a few measures you can take to fortify your lawn.
+Here in North Texas the winters are fairly mild.
+Nonetheless, there are still a few measures you can take to fortify your lawn.

 Overseeding

 Many cool-weather grasses, especially fescues, can be planted “on top of” your primary turf grass.
 This is a great way to keep your lawn green over the winter.
-There are a few things, however, that you want to consider beforehand.
+However, there are some things that you need to consider beforehand.

 Additionally, you need to compare the irrigation needs of your grass seed to be sure they’re compatible with your local weather forecast.
 If you choose a cool weather grass that requires a few waterings once planted, be sure you don’t spread the seed just prior to the first winter freeze.